-Hugo House opened to the public in 1998 in the heart of Seattle.
-It is a motivational and inspirational hub of writing creativity.
-We especially admire their docket of thought-provoking teen programs and events to cultivate the next generation of writers.
+Hugo House opened to the public in 1998 in the heart of Seattle, named for Seattle’s native son poet.
+It is a motivational and inspirational hub of writing creativity with an impressive docket of thought-provoking teen programs and events to cultivate the next generation of writers.

 Its website, hugohouse.org, offers this description: “…a place for writers, with a concentrated focus on helping anyone who wants to write.
 We offer readings, classes, book launches, workshops, teen programs, consultations with professional writers, and much more.
 Our namesake, Richard Hugo, came from poverty and a broken family in White Center, but transcended his meager upbringing to become a nationally renowned poet.”

-When touring Washington, check out the dates of upcoming events at Hugo House.
+When touring Washington, check out the dates of upcoming events.
 Author talks may be paired with fine wine and light snacks.
 Arrive early to avoid lines and get the best seats.
 Books may be available for purchase and signing at the end of the event.